Free 2nd Grade Christian Homeschool Curriculum

 Language Arts, Geography, and Art

 The Good & the Beautiful (TGTB) Language Arts Level 2 covers phonics, reading, writing, spelling, literature, grammar, punctuation, art, and geography in one downloadable course.
-The course download includes the course book, course companion, phonics cards, and reader.
+The course download includes the course book, course companion, phonics cards, personal reader, and shared reader.
 TGTB recommends that you use their free assessment to determine if Level 2 is the correct placement for your child.

 To teach math facts, you can either use flashcards or have your child practice online at XtraMath.
 XtraMath’s facts fluency program helps children master addition, subtraction, multiplication, and division facts.
 XtraMath tracks progress and generates reports for the parent/teacher.
 After the child has mastered an operation, they are awarded a printable certificate.